ACE SF F-Series Singles Image Library

 F-363 RAY CUMMINGS Tama of The Light Country (cover by Jerome Podwil; 1965)

-F-365 ANDRE NORTON Night of Masks (cover by Gray Morrow; 1966; listed as "complete and unabridged")
+F-365 ANDRE NORTON Night of Masks (cover by Gray Morrow; December 1965; listed as "Complete & Unabridged"; 1st ACE printing)

 The Last Planet was originally published as ACE Double D-96 (1955) bound with Aan E. Nourse's A Man Obsessed.
-It was also released as an ACE Special Edition (single) D-96 (1955) and reprinted in ACE F-366 (nd).
-All of these editions use the same cover art.
+It was also released as an ACE Special Edition (single) D-96 (1955) and reprinted in ACE F-366 (1965; date from Tuck).
+All of these editions use the same cover art by Barton.

-F-372 EDWARD E. SMITH The Spacehounds of IPC (cover by Ed Valigursky and interior illustration by Jack Gaughan; c.
-1947; 1966; listed as "complete and unabridged")
+F-372 EDWARD E. SMITH The Spacehounds of IPC (cover by Ed Valigursky and interior illustration by Jack Gaughan; c.1947; 1966; listed as "Complete & Unabridged")

-F-374 JEFF SUTTON (aka Jefferson Sutton) The Atom Conspiracy (cover by Jack Gaughan; 1966; listed as "complete and unabridged")
+F-374 JEFF SUTTON (aka Jefferson Sutton) The Atom Conspiracy (cover by Jack Gaughan; 1966; listed as "Complete & Unabridged"; 1st ACE printing)

 F-375 ROBERT A. HEINLEIN The Worlds of Robert A. Heinlein (cover and frontspiece by Jack Gaughan; 1966)